 Time for a bunch of tips to help save you a bucket of money.

 I religiously take my lunch to work, usually sandwiches and fruit, a ritual that my colleagues had not failed to notice, and remind me of regularly.
 They used to hang a fair bit of crap on me about my sandwiches and I always said I’d get the last laugh.
 “How’s that?” they’d say.
 I would reply that one day I would come to work with no sandwiches and on this day – called No Sandwich Day, I would be debt free.
 At this point they would all laugh at me and say things like “Yeah, when you’re 60!”
-Then one day I arrived at work empty handed and said “Guys, it’s No Sandwich Day” and, as their jaws dropped in disbelief, I shouted them all a curry.
+Then one day I arrived at work empty handed and said “Guys, it’s No Sandwich Day” and, as their jaws dropped in disbelief, I shouted them all a curry for lunch.
 They now have a greater respect for my sandwiches.

 Car pool – save on petrol, parking and wear and tear.

 Never shop when hungry, lonely or feeling down – retail therapy makes you feel great in the short term, but it doesn’t help your financial goals and can be much more expensive than other therapies.
 Also avoid buying things online when you are tired.
 You need to make sure that you check exactly what you are buying, where it’s being sent, how much it’s costing you and how to get your money back if things go wrong.
 Many owners of a Magic Bullet have woken up the next day to think “Oh God!
 What did I do at 2 am?”

 Turn off the lights when you leave the room.

 Join a library for free loans of books, CDs, DVDs, internet access, etc. If it has been a while since you set foot in a library, chances are they have changed a great deal.
 Gone are the days of the crusty librarian yelling at people for not being quiet enough, which was something I always thought was a little contradictory.